 Schools and Day Care

-If you work at a school or childcare center and want to ask questions about coronavirus symptoms, safety protocols, isolation, quarantine or screening, or you want to report cases or an outbreak please call our school strike team line at 503-846-5404.
+If you work at a school or childcare center and want to ask questions about coronavirus symptoms, safety protocols, isolation, quarantine or screening, or you want to report a case or an outbreak please call our school strike team line at 503-846-5404.

 Public and Private Schools

-As of January 1, 2021, the metrics for in-school instruction are no longer mandatory.
-It is up to the school or district to determine if in-person instruction is safe and the right fit for their students.
-It is still recommended, however, that transition to in-person instruction does not occur until Washington County meets the metrics set forth by the governor and the Oregon Health Authority (metrics subject to change).
+Schools and districts are allowed to determine if in-person instruction is safe and the right fit for their students.
+It is still recommended, however, that transition to in-person instruction occurs when Washington County meets the metrics set forth by the governor and the Oregon Health Authority (metrics subject to change).